Today we are going to discuss the difference between venison vs. elk meat.

 They are found primarily in the western half of the U.S. and are among the most popular animals to hunt.

 Elk are vegetarians (herbivores).
-They mostly eat grass and woody browse depending on the time of year.
+They travel far and wide to mostly eat grass and woody browse depending on the time of year.

 Elk are much larger than deer, weighing anywhere between 300 and 1000 pounds.

-So, if you are fortunate to enough to get an elk, prepare to have a lot of meat!
+So, if you are fortunate to enough to get an elk and haul it out, prepare to have a lot of meat!

 What does elk meat taste like?